TangoAgency/material-intro-screen/README.md

 # Android Material Intro Screen
 Material intro screen is inspired by [Material Intro] and developed with love from scratch.
-I decided to rewrite completely almost all features in order to make Android intro screen easy to use for everyone and extenisble as possible.
+I decided to rewrite completely almost all features in order to make Android intro screen easy to use for everyone and extensible as possible.
 ## Features
-  - Easly add new slides
+  - Easily add new slides
   - Custom slides
   - Parallax slides
   - Easy extensible api